Cinnamon Roll Cookies

 - While the cookies cool, make the cream cheese frosting.
 Add the cream cheese to a small bowl and mix with an electric mixer on medium-high speed until smooth, about 1 minute.2 oz (56 g) cream cheese, cold

-- Add in the powdered sugar and milk, and combine on low speed until smooth.1 cup (135 g) powdered sugar, 2 tablespoon (30 ml) whole milk
+- Add in the powdered sugar and milk, and combine on low speed until smooth.1 cup (135 g) powdered sugar, 2 tbsp (30 ml) whole milk

 - When the cookies are cool, drizzle each with the cream cheese glaze.
 (I like to use a piping bag with a small hole for this.)
 Then serve!